GiveMeACent/quantum-error-correction/README.md

 # Quantum Error Correction with Qiskit

 This project delves into the theory of **quantum error correction codes (QEC)** and implements famous error correcting codes using **Qiskit**.
 The goal is to demonstrate how quantum information can be protected from noise through encoding, syndrome extraction, error correction, and decoding.
+This project is intended for educational purposes only.
+All references to articles and documentation are cited in the notebook.

 ## Implemented Codes
 - **2- and 3-qubit codes**: bit-flip and phase-flip (introductory examples)